acmpesuecc/TwitterBotCryptocurrencyPrice/README.md

 ### To build locally and test the changes made:

-Use this [Repl](https://replit.com/@theyashwanthsai/TwitterBotACMHackknight) and check [here](https://twitter.com/Jotaro07115318) to test out the changes made by you in the python script.

-Keep in mind that a twitter bot needs API keys and access keys to work properly, hence the use of replit.
+1) Fork this repo
+2) Clone the forked repo
+3) (This is for hacknight only) The keys are given freely (pls dont misuse :( xD), You can directly change and see the results in the twitter bot account.

 Please do note that you need to comply to these set of [rules](https://help.twitter.com/en/rules-and-policies/twitter-automation).